plone/plone.app.contenttypes/README.rst

 Before version 1.0a2 the content-items did not implement marker-interfaces.
 They will break in newer versions since the views are now registered for these interfaces (e.g. ``plone.app.contenttypes.interfaces.IDocument``).
 To fix this you can call the view ``/@@fix_base_classes`` on your site-root.

-Since plone.app.contenttypes 1.1, the Collection type uses the new Collection behavior and the Event type utilizes behaviors from `plone.app.event <http://pypi.python.org/pypi/plone.app.event>`_.
+Since plone.app.contenttypes 1.1a1, the Collection type uses the new Collection behavior and the Event type utilizes behaviors from `plone.app.event <http://pypi.python.org/pypi/plone.app.event>`_.
 In order to upgrade:

-1) First run the default profile (``plone.app.contenttypes:default``) and
+1) First run the default profile (``plone.app.contenttypes:default``) or reinstall plone.app.contenttypes
 2) Then run the upgrade steps.